UMiamiLibraries/datastudio-community-connector-Alma-Analytics/README.md

 After following these steps, you will need the  following info from your Alma exlibrisgroup Admin
 1. DB table path
 2. API_KEY

+### schema creator
+The code generates schema automatically for each table, based on the XML's schema.